violetadimov/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?

+function() is the closure.
+It has it owns its own scope and have access to the outer function's variable.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
 c.
-What is the lexical scope of `newRoll`?
+What is the lexical scope of `newRoll`?  function()

 ### Task 3 - Stretch Goals